SUCCESS STORY

 AI as a solution to reduce friction and scale

-To handle peaks with greater stability, Linus implemented Cloud Humans' AI in its CX operation and gave it a name: Lina.
-The goal was to reduce the burden of repetitive requests, decrease rework across channels, and prepare the team to respond better during periods of higher pressure.
+To handle peak periods with greater stability, Linus implemented Cloud Humans’ AI in its CX operation and gave it a proper name: Lina.
+The goal was to reduce the burden of repetitive requests, cut down on cross-channel rework, and prepare the team to respond better during periods of higher pressure.

 Main changes: